 The student has an extensive knowledge and understanding of the content and can readily apply this knowledge.
-In addition, the student A has achieved a very high level of competence in the processes and skills and can apply these skills to new situations.
-The student has a thorough knowledge and understanding of the content and a high level В of competence in the processes and skills.
+In addition, the student has achieved a very high level of competence in the processes and skills and can apply these skills to new situations.

+The student has a thorough knowledge and understanding of the content and a high level c The student has a sound knowledge and understanding of the main areas of content and has achieved an adequate level of competence in the processes and skills.

+B of competence in the processes and skills.
 In addition, the student can apply this knowledge and these skills to most situations.

-The student has a sound knowledge and understanding of the main areas of content C and has achieved an adequate level of competence in the processes and skills.
-The student has a basic knowledge and understanding of the content and has D achieved a limited level of competence in the processes and skills.
-The student has an elementary knowledge and understanding in few areas of the content E and has achieved very limited competence in some of the processes and skills.
+D The student has a basic knowledge and understanding of the content and has achieved a limited level of competence in the processes and skills.

+E The student has an elementary knowledge and understanding in few areas of the content and has achieved very limited competence in some of the processes and skills.